LukarioMC/1800_202210_BBY29/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Sangwon.
 I'm excited about this project because I learn best "hands-on"
+* Hi my name is Nash.
+I'm excited about this project because there is a lot of chance to co-work with excellent team members!

 ## Technologies
 Technologies used for this project: